4.5

 Rama I, whose given name was Thongduang, was born from a Mon male line descent family, great-grandson of Kosa Pan.
 His father served in the royal court of the Ayutthaya Kingdom.
 Thongduang and his younger brother Boonma served King Taksin in wars against the Burmese Konbaung dynasty and helped him in the reunification of Siam.
 During this time he emerged as Siam's most powerful military leader.
 Thongduang was the first Somdet Chao Phraya, the highest rank the nobility could attain, equaled to that of royalty.
 In 1782, he took control of Siam and crowned himself as the monarch.
 The most famous event in his reign was the Burmese–Siamese War (1785–1786), which was the last major Burmese assault on Siam.

-Source: WikipediaDiscover places nearby King Rama I Monument
+Source: WikipediaDiscover Places Nearby King Rama I Monument

-Wat Ratchaburana Ratchaworawihan Chinatown Self-Guided Walking Tour
+Wat Ratchaburana Ratchaworawihan (4 Min)

-Siri Guru Singh Sabha Gurdwara Chinatown Self-Guided Walking Tour
+Siri Guru Singh Sabha Gurdwara (9 Min)

 I visited the Siri Guru Singh Sabha Gurdwara while in Bangkok.
-Although I've never been to India, this temple felt like a unique and interesting experience.
-However, it didn't quite have the ambiance of a religious institution; it felt more like a government building or palace to me.
+Although I've never been to India, this temple felt like a unique and...

 Hidden Gem Cafe with Great Coffee